vormplus/Processing2-CreativeProgrammingCookbook/Chapter 10/README.md

 - Recipe 7: Using the GPS
 - Recipe 8: Creating 3D sketches on Android
 - Recipe 9: Adding an icon to your Android App

+## Note

+To use these examples, you need to have the Android SDK installed on your computer.
+Most sketches won't run in the Android Emulator, so you'll need an Android device too.